JulianBarreto2004/JulianBarreto2004/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am Julian and I love playing pokemen go.
 I also love playing games on my nintendo switch such as super smash bros ultimate.
 My favorite seasons are summer and fall.
 I love going to Lehman college because it is easy for me to go to because of where I live in.
 I love to be home alone and stay outside the building.
+I like to talk to other people while i am outside.
+I would like to go out with friends in the future.

 ![My Skills](https://skillicons.dev/icons?i=apple,instagram,)